I/O and Run Specifications

 }

-Note that for array inputs each element in the suggestions array should be a suggested value to be included in the array input.
-Thus for input of class "array:int", the value of suggestions should therefore be an array of integers (and not an array of integer arrays).
+For array inputs, each element in the suggestions array should be a suggested value to be included in the array input.
+For input of class "array:int", the value of suggestions should therefore be an array of integers (and not an array of integer arrays).

 • choices array of input class (optional) Indicate a list of the only possible values that the input field can take.
 The annotated syntax described under suggestions may also be used to annotate objects with a name, but a path cannot be provided.
 Also similar to the syntax for suggestions, the value of choices is expected to be an array of the enclosed class and not an array of arrays when the input class is an array.
 At runtime, the system will expect an array that is composed of elements that appear in the choices array.